 With burgers, I don’t have to go through the pressure cooking process.
 We ground our meat here at home and when you cook it as a hamburger or meatballs its texture is just the same as the texture of meat from the store.

-I’ll show you how we make our burger, but burger is a flexible thing, you know.
+I’ll show you how to make venison burger, but a venison burger recipe is a flexible thing, you know.
 You can use this as your base recipe but create your burger any way you want.

 I got this beautiful deer ham from my neighbor the other day.
-In past years my husband used to go hunting and we’d have three or four deer in the freezer by the end of the season which would be enough meat for the rest of the year.
+In past years my husband used to go hunting and we’d have three or four deer in the freezer by the end of the season which would be enough meat for the rest of the year (see my post about deer processing to learn more).
 We’ve separated, so for now, my neighbors take care of us as much as they can.

 In this small country community, we barter a lot.
 They may use my tractor attachments and then bring me meat a few days later.
 Someone can weld something for me one day and I’ll drop a basket of vegetables on their front porch a few days later.